agermanidis/SnapchatBot/README.md

 #### The RandoBot (by [PhlexPlexico](https://github.com/Phlexplexico))
 *(source at examples/randobot.py)*

-When you add RandoBot to your friends, it throws you in a list of people who's also added it.
-When you send it a snap, it will send your snap to a person randomly in the list.
-Much like the application "Rando".
+When you add RandoBot to your friends, it throws you in a list of people who've also added it.
+When you send it a snap, it will send your snap to a random person in the list.
+Similar to the [Rando](http://techcrunch.com/2014/03/22/rip-rando/) app.

-Saves all snaps received to the current working directory.

 ## Installation